ozfive/CXA81-IR-Remote-Server/README.md

 the other methods such as RS232, and the Control Bus (Orange RCA plug on back panel)

-I took some inspiration from [Turning a Cambridge Audio Amp On With A Phone](https://gaselli.software/2017/08/25/turning-a-cambridge-audio-amp-on-with-a-phone/) but ultimately had to brute force the codes with the IR Transmitter, a bash script that looped through [Claas Langbehn's RC-5 Template](http://lirc.sourceforge.net/remotes/rc-5/RC-5), a gigantic lirc config file, and some go old fashioned time.
+I took some inspiration from [Turning a Cambridge Audio Amp On With A Phone](https://gaselli.software/2017/08/25/turning-a-cambridge-audio-amp-on-with-a-phone/) but ultimately had to brute force the codes with the IR Transmitter, a bash script that looped through [Claas Langbehn's RC-5 Template](http://lirc.sourceforge.net/remotes/rc-5/RC-5), a gigantic lirc config file, and some goood old fashioned time.

 ### Built With